 The 5 panel drug test is the most common type of drug test available for individuals and employers.
-In particular, employers looking to institute a reliable drug testing program, a 5 panel drug test is an excellent option, as they are commonly used by the DOT and Federal government.
+In particular, employers looking to institute a reliable drug testing program, a 5 panel drug test is an excellent option, as they are commonly used by the Department of Transportation (DOT) and other Federal testing.
+For random drug testing, the 5 panel drug test is often utilized.

 Five panel drug screens check for the following substances: